-PNB received two awards from the Asian Banking & Finance Retail Banking Awards 2017, "Digital Banking Initiative of the Year" for the PNB Mobile Banking App and "New Consumer Lending Product of the Year" for PNBSB Smart Salary Loan Program.
-Last July 12, 2018, PNBSB received two awards from the Asian Banking & Finance Retail Banking Awards 2017.
-These are "Consumer Finance Product of the Year - Philippines" for its Smart Personal Loan with Double Coverage product and "Service Innovation of the Year - Philippines" for its Smart Auto Loan and Home Loan Plus (Value-added Services).
-On October 5, 2018, PNBSB's Smart Personal Loan won the Consumer Finance Product of the Year, from the Asian Banker Philippine Country Awards 2018.
+PNB received two awards from the Asian Banking & Finance Retail Banking Awards 2017 i.e. õDigital Banking Initiative of the Yearö for the PNB Mobile Banking App and õNew Consumer Lending Product of the Yearö for the PNBSB Smart Salary Loan Program.
+Last July 12, 2018 PNBSB received two awards from the Asian Banking & Finance Retail Banking Awards 2017 again, these are õConsumer Finance Product of the Year ó Philippinesö for its Smart Personal Loan with Double Coverage product and õService Innovation of the Year ó Philippinesö for its Smart Auto Loan and Home Loan Plus (Value-added Services).
+Last October 5, 2018, PNBSB¢s Smart Personal Loan once again won the Consumer Finance Product of the Year, this time from the Asian Banker Philippine Country Awards 2018.